About This Chapter

 - Debt-related financial ratios

 1. Bonds: Types, Characteristics and Issuing Procedures

-In this lesson, you will learn about some of the more common types of bonds and their characteristics.
-Bonds include: secured and unsecured bonds, term and serial bonds, registered and bearer bonds, and convertible and callable bonds.
+There are different types of bonds which have different characteristics that require different issuing procedures.
+Learn about secured and unsecured bonds, term and serial bonds, registered and bearer bonds, and convertible and callable bonds.

 2. The Advantages of Bond Financing

 Bonds are IOUs an investor purchases from a company for cash with interest.
 Explore the basics of bond financing, how to use bond financing, and the advantages of bond financing in this lesson.

 In this lesson, we will discuss long and short equity investments: what they are, examples of each and the different long-only, short-only, or long/short strategies that can be used.